fxlin/p2-concurrency/docs/exp1-assignment.md

 # Races and Synchronization

+**cs4414/6456 students: this is just a sample.
+Please refer to the official assignment.**

 NOTE: this experiment should be finished on the **granger1** server.
 NOT **labsrv06** which many of you use in project 1!

 ## Short Q&A (10%)